Perestroika: Economic reforms

-In May 1985, Gorbachev gave a speech in Leningrad (now Saint Petersburg) in which he admitted the slowing of economic development, and inadequate living standards.
+In May 1985, Mikhail Gorbachev gave a speech in Leningrad in which he admitted the slowing of economic development, and inadequate living standards.

-The program was furthered at the 27th Congress of the Communist Party in Gorbachev's report to the congress, in which he spoke about "perestroika", "uskoreniye", "human factor", "glasnost", and "expansion of the khozraschyot" (commercialization).
+The program was furthered at the 27th Congress of the Communist Party in Gorbachev's report to the congress, in which he spoke about "perestroika", "uskoreniye" (acceleration), "human factor", "glasnost" (transparency), and "expansion of the khozraschyot" (accounting).

-During the initial period (1985–87) of Mikhail Gorbachev's time in power, he talked about modifying central planning but did not make any truly fundamental changes (uskoreniye; "acceleration").
+During the initial period (1985–1987) of Mikhail Gorbachev's time in power, he talked about modifying central planning but did not make any truly fundamental changes (uskoreniye; "acceleration").
 Gorbachev and his team of economic advisors then introduced more fundamental reforms, which became known as perestroika (restructuring).

 At the June 1987 plenary session of the Central Committee of the Communist Party of the Soviet Union, Gorbachev presented his "basic theses", which laid the political foundation of economic reform for the remainder of the existence of the Soviet Union.

 In July 1987, the Supreme Soviet of the Soviet Union passed the Law on State Enterprise.
 The law stipulated that state enterprises were free to determine output levels based on demand from consumers and other enterprises.
-Enterprises had to fulfill state orders, but they could dispose of the remaining output as they saw fit.
+Enterprises had to fulfil state orders, but they could dispose of the remaining output as they saw fit.
 However, at the same time the state still held control over the means of production for these enterprises, thus limiting their ability to enact full-cost accountability.
 Enterprises bought input from suppliers at negotiated contract prices.
 Under the law, enterprises became self-financing; that is, they had to cover expenses (wages, taxes, supplies, and debt service) through revenues.
-No longer was the government to rescue unprofitable enterprises that could face bankruptcy.
 Finally, the law shifted control over the enterprise operations from ministries to elected workers' collectives.
-Gosplan's responsibilities were to supply general guidelines and national investment priorities, not to formulate detailed production plans.
+Gosplan's responsibilities were to supply general guidelines and national investment priorities.

 The Law on Cooperatives, enacted in May 1988, was perhaps the most radical of the economic reforms during the early part of the Gorbachev era.
-For the first time since Vladimir Lenin's New Economic Policy was abolished in 1928, the law permitted collective ownership of businesses in the services, manufacturing, and foreign-trade sectors.
+For the first time since Vladimir Lenin's New Economic Policy was abolished in 1928, the law permitted private ownership of businesses in the services, manufacturing, and foreign-trade sectors.
 The law initially imposed high taxes and employment restrictions, but it later revised these to avoid discouraging private-sector activity.
 Under this provision, cooperative restaurants, shops, and manufacturers became part of the Soviet scene.